neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.use_long_double
+.. method:: CVode.use_long_double()

-    Syntax:
-        ``boolean = cvode.use_long_double()``

-        ``booelan = cvode.use_long_double(boolean)``

-    Description:
+            CVode.use_long_double(boolean)

     When true, vector methods involving sums over the elements are accumulated in a long double variable.
 This is useful in debugging when the global variable time step method gives different results for different :meth:`ParallelContext.nthread` or numbers of processes.
 It may be the case that the difference is due to differences in round-off error due to the non-associativity of computer addition.
 I.e when threads are used each thread adds up its own group of numbers and then the group results are added together.
 When a long double is used as the accumulator for addition, the round off error is much more likely to be the same regardless of the order of addition.
 Note that this DOES NOT make the simulation more accurate --- just more likely to be identical for different numbers of threads or processes (if the difference without it was due to round off errors during summation).